• Skip to primary navigation

 Santa Fe Trail History MuseumLarned

 The Santa Fe Trail Center is a unique educational institution devoted to the interpretation of the historic transportation route known as the Santa Fe Trail.
-This regional museum and library preserves artifacts and manuscripts related to the blending of the major cultures along the Trail and enhances understanding of the continued development of the Trail.
-Interrelated interpretive exhibits, learning programs and resource materials engage and enlighten a diverse public of varied ages, backgrounds and knowledge compelling them to examine their perception of the past.
+Learn about the historic commerce route known as the Santa Fe Trail and the effect of Westward Expansion on what is now known as central Kansas.
+Interrelated interpretive exhibits, learning programs, and resource materials engage and enlighten a diverse public of varied ages, backgrounds, and knowledge,e compelling them to examine their perception of the past.

 Spencer Museum of ArtLawrence

 The Spencer Museum of Art explores the capacity of art to spark curiosity, inspire creativity, and create connections among people.
-The Museum, located on the University of Kansas campus in Lawrence, houses an internationally-known collection that is deep and diverse, currently numbering nearly 36,000 artworks and artifacts in all media.
+The Museum, located on the University of Kansas campus in Lawrence, houses an internationally known collection that is deep and diverse, currently numbering nearly 36,000 artworks and artifacts in all media.
 The collection spans the history of European and American art from ancient to contemporary, and includes broad and significant holdings of East Asian art.
-Areas of special strength include medieval art; European and American paintings, sculpture and prints; photography; Japanese Edo-period painting and prints; 20th-century Chinese painting; and KU's ethnographic collection, which includes about 10,000 Native American, African, Latin American and Australian works.
+Areas of special strength include medieval art; European and American paintings, sculpture, and prints; photography; Japanese Edo-period painting and prints; 20th-century Chinese painting; and KU's ethnographic collection, which includes about 10,000 Native American, African, Latin America,n and Australian works.
+Admission is free.

 Robert J. Dole Institute of PoliticsLawrence